A&M RECORDS STUDIOS HISTORY

 Larry Levine hired three engineers in 1967.
 They were Dick Bogert, Ray Gerhardt and Henry Lewy--all among the best in the field.
 Levine set the culture for the studios that remained until they were sold in 2000: the studios were considered time-sensitive; to be maintained at a world-class level for artists and producers; to be a place where innovation in sound was always welcomed, and the men and women who worked there would work as a team so that if an engineer had to leave a session, someone else could step into the job with the same level of professionalism and knowledge.
 Notably, egos were not welcome.
 Herb Alpert would echo that sentiment in the early 1980s and Quincy Jones would post the famous, "Leave your ego at the door" for the "We Are the World" session.

-A&M Studios added mixing/cutting rooms and reverberation chambers in 1969.
+A&M Studios added three mixing and two more cutting rooms and reverberation chambers in 1969.
 The studios had 8 track recording capability.
+The consoles were all built by Holzer using the HAECO system.

 The first A&M album with recording credit at A&M Studios was The Fool on the Hill by Sergio Mendes and Brasil '66.